Macon Medical Malpractice Lawyer

 Georgia law generally requires that a lawsuit be filed within two years after the date of the injury or death – and no more than five years after the act giving rise to the injury or death.

 Georgia law requires this complaint to be accompanied by an affidavit – a sworn, written statement – by a medical professional who has reviewed your case and found the occurrence of least one negligent act or omission.
 An expert’s review can take significant time to complete.
 This makes it crucial to take action immediately if you believe that you or a loved one is the victim of medical malpractice.
-A Macon, GA medical malpractice lawyer at the Mann Law Firm is ready to get started.
+A medical malpractice attorney at the Mann Law Firm is ready to get started.
 We serve clients throughout Macon and Middle Georgia.
 To arrange your free and confidential consultation, call us today or contact us online.